ehemdal/datasciencecoursera/GetCleanData/CodeBook.md

 ## The Variables:

+I have added the following columns in the resulting dataset:

 "Subject_ID": The identification number for each test subject, an integer value from 1 to 30.

 "Activity": Activity names from the following list: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS" "SITTING", "STANDING", "LAYING"

 The remaining values in the dataset are average values of the corresponding data items in the original dataset, grouped in subsets by the Subject_ID and Activity.
 Since the original values were normalized, these variables are dimensionless.

+I have not changed the names of these variables from the originals to avoid confusion about the source of the columns in the dataset.
+For example, the parentheses in the original variable names indicate that these have been post-processed from the raw sensor data as described in the original codebook.
 For the physical interpretation of the original variables, please refer to the original codebook information above.

 Here are the names of the remaining variables in the dataset: